Madame de Pompadour: Friend of the King

-Madame de Pompadour was able to wield such influence at court due to the invaluable role she played as a friend and confidante of the King.
-In opposition to previous mistresses of Louis XV, Pompadour made herself invaluable to the King by becoming the only person whom Louis trusted and who could be counted on to tell him the truth.
-Pompadour was an indispensable comfort to Louis who was prone to melancholy and boredom.
-She alone was able to captivate and amuse him and would entertain Louis with elegant private parties and operas, afternoons of hunting, and journeying among their various chateaux and lodgings.
-She would sometimes even invite his wife, Queen Marie Leszczyńska, with his help.
+Madame de Pompadour wielded immense influence in court due to her invaluable role as a confidante and friend to the King.
+Unlike previous mistresses of Louis XV, Pompadour became indispensable to the King by being the only person he trusted and who could be relied upon to tell him the truth.
+She provided Louis with the comfort he craved, as he was prone to melancholy and boredom.
+Pompadour captivated and amused him through elegant private parties, operas, hunting afternoons, and journeys among their various chateaux and lodgings.
+Occasionally, she even invited his wife, Queen Marie Leszczyńska, with his assistance.

 Around 1750 Madame de Pompadour's role as friend of the King became her solitary role, as she ceased her sexual relationship with the King.
-The end of this sexual relationship was in part attributed to Pompadour's poor health, as she suffered from the aftereffects of whooping cough, recurring colds and bronchitis, spitting blood, headaches, three miscarriages to the King, as well as an unconfirmed case of leucorrhoea.
+The end of this sexual relationship was in part attributed to Pompadour's poor health, as she suffered from the aftereffects of whooping cough, recurring colds and bronchitis, spitting blood, headaches, three of the King's children miscarried, as well as an unconfirmed case of leucorrhoea.
 In addition, Pompadour admitted to having "the misfortune to be of a very cold temperament", and attempts to increase her libido with a diet of truffles, celery, and vanilla were unsuccessful.
 Furthermore, in 1750 the Jubilee year placed pressure upon the King to repent of his sins and renounce his mistress.
 In order to cement her continuing importance as favourite in the face of these impediments, Pompadour took on the role of "friend of the King" which she announced through artistic patronage.
 Pompadour's announcement was most prominently declared through her commission from Jean Baptiste Pigalle, of a sculpture representing herself as Amitié [friendship], offering herself to a now lost pendant sculpture of Louis XV.
 Pompadour also had a related sculpture depicted in a portrait of herself painted by François Boucher in 1759.